Genetic and Genomic Testing

 In breast cancer, there are two types of genetic testing.
 One is used primarily in healthy people to identify specific gene mutations that have high risk for cancer and are inherited.

 This is to predict the risk of having breast cancer in the future.
 These genetic tests can also be used in people with cancer to determine if they possess these hereditary mutations.
 The European Commission Initiative on Breast Cancer (ECIBC)’s quality assurance scheme for breast cancer services states that centres must offer access to genetic testing and counselling for all women diagnosed with breast cancer who are at a high risk of having genetic mutations.

 The second type is genomic testing, which is performed on the breast tumour tissue to determine the genetic ‘signature’ of a cancer to provide information relevant to possible treatment approaches.

-For example, the ECIBC’s European Guidelines on Breast Cancer Screening and Diagnosis suggests using genomic testing to guide use of chemotherapy, using a 21-gene recurrence score
+For example, the ECIBC’s European Guidelines on Breast Cancer Screening and Diagnosis suggests using genomic testing to guide use of chemotherapy in women whose breast cancer meets certain characteristics.

 Hereditary Breast Cancer